Bhardwaj-14/XYPlotter/README.md

 # XY Plotter

 **What?:**
-A low cost simple writing robot that can draw or write anything you send to it with intense accuracy.
+A low cost simple writing robot/machine which uses 3 stepper motors and arduino uno that can draw or write anything you send to it with intense accuracy.

 **The WHY?:**
 We built it to help with homework, and we in turn would focus on making things!